pnnl/Continual-Load-Modelling-HELM/Readme.md

 <img src="https://github.com/pnnl/Continual-Load-Modelling-HELM/raw/master/img/Transformer_current.png?raw=true" align="right" width="450px"/>

-Currents recorded in the transformer secondary for the different scenarios described are recorded and analysed to have a detailed understanding on the Total Harmonic Distortion (THD) and Eddy Current losses.
+Currents recorded in the transformer secondary for the different scenarios described are recorded.
+The load compositions depict differnt times of the day when the transformer would be loaded close to its maximum operating capacity.

 <br clear="left"/>

 <img src="https://github.com/pnnl/Continual-Load-Modelling-HELM/raw/master/img/THD_calc.png?raw=true" align="center" width="500px"/>

+Analysis of the transformer secondary currents are performed to have a detailed understanding on the Total Harmonic Distortion (THD) and Eddy Current losses (%).
 <br clear="center"/>

 **Authors**